 [BLOG] ZOOM IS NOT AN ACCEPTABLE CHOICE

-TL;DR: Using tools like Zoom in groups like companies or schools is inappropriate.
+TL;DR: Zoom has a, cautiously said, difficult privacy history.
+Using tools like Zoom in companies or schools can be inappropriate.
 It forces everybody who wants to participate to accept terms and conditions which they may don’t want or cannot accept.
 Thus excluding everyone who cannot give up their human right to privacy.

 In March 2020 many were hit unprepared by the pandemic.
 Online communication and video conferences were a thing, but there were no standards introduced in companys, schools or universities about how and which services to use.

 As often, it happens to be the solution which promises to have the least amount of friction which becomes most popular.
 It’s easy to use Zoom, because it offers exactly what a pandemic shaken world needs – stable, scalable live video conferencing.
-In the hurry of the first wave of the pandemics nobody cared about side effects of the choices made.
+In the hurry of setting up home offices nobody cared about side effects of the choices made.
 But we know as always – everything comes at a cost.

 The Security Flaws